hadley/helpr/ideas.md

 * DONE - Top ten functions and most recently used 10 functions
 * DONE - add links to the manuals
-  * should be memoised or hard coded?
+  * DONE - Had coded: should be memoised or hard coded?

 Package
 * link to CRAN page
 * PARTIAL - links to news & changelogs
   * needs to have a render brew template
-* BUSY - demos
+* DONE - demos
+  * Add jQuery to notify user
 * DONE - vignettes
+  * change URL
 * NOT FULLY CORRECT - separate data and functions
 * NOT FULLY CORRECT - show internal functions separately
 * integrate with crantastics